jonasmcferreira/adventures/docs/grim/grim.md

 #### Acquiring Spells

-- Begin with the number of spells proscribed by your profession.
+- Begin with the number of spells proscribed by your Class.
 - Interacting with magical creatures who can impart knowledge of specific spells.
 - When you gain a spell, you must tattoo it on your skin.
 The more spells you know, the more easily recognized you will be to witch-hunters.
 - You can cast spells of your level or bellow